WesleyHsieh0806/Amodal-Expander/datasets/README.md

   </ul>

 ## TAO-Amodal
 TAO-Amodal **does not** need to be further preprocessed as all the files are already provided in our dataset.

-Read the paragraphs below to check useful scripts to customize dataset formats.
+If interested, read the paragraphs below to check useful scripts to customize dataset formats.

 The downloaded dataset will be structured like:
 ```